 Master of Science in Counseling

 The M.S. in Counseling is a professional program to prepare students for a successful career in the counseling profession.
-The program's emphasis in postmodern praxis and commitment to social justice sets the tone of preparing counselors who can respond to complex issues in a variety of settings.
-The degree offers two concentrations, one in Professional Counseling and one in School Counseling, each being 60 units as a stand alone degree.
+The program's emphasis on postmodern praxis and commitment to social justice sets the tone for preparing counselors who can respond to complex issues in a variety of settings.
 Students who complete the appropriate concentration within the degree can apply to the California Board of Behavioral Sciences to become Licensed Professional Clinical Counselors (LPCC).
-Coursework in the appropriate concentration prepares students to become counselors in grades K-12 through applying for the California Pupil Personnel Services School Counselor Credential (PPS).
-Students may also elect to combine concentrations, as core courses overlap, for a total of 72 semester units.
+Coursework in the appropriate concentration prepares students to become counselors in grades K-12 by applying for the California Pupil Personnel Services School Counselor Credential (PPS).
+The degree offers three concentrations, School Counseling, Professional Counseling, or a dual concentration of School and Professional Counseling.

 Admission to the Program